dgryski/go-perfbook/performance.md

 hash function.
 Doing a slow thing fewer times might be saving the result of the hash calculation of a large file so you don't have to do it a multiple times.

+Keep comments.
+If something doesn't need to be done, explain why.
+Frequently when optimizing an algorithm you'll discover steps that don't need to be performed under some circumstances.
+Document them.
+Somebody else might think it's a bug and needs to be put back.

+Empty program gives the wrong answer in no time at all.
+It's easy to be fast if you don't have to be correct.

+Cache common cases: Your cache doesn't even need to be huge.
+  Optimized a log processing script to cache the previous time passed to time.parse() for significant speedup But beware cache invalidation, thread issues, etc Random cache eviction is fast and sufficiently effective.
+     - only put "some" items in cache (probabilistically) to limit cache size to popular items with minimal logic Compare cost of cache logic to cost of refetching the data.

+This also means your benchmark data needs to be representative of the real world.
+If repeated requests are sufficiently rare, it's more expensive to keep them around than to recompute them.
+If your benchmark data consists of only the same repeated request, your cache will give an inaccurate view of the performance.

 program tuning:
    if possible, keep the old implementation around for testing